redis/node-redis/README.md

 The commands can be specified in uppercase or lowercase for convenience. `client.get()` is the same as `client.GET()`.

 Minimal parsing is done on the replies.
-Commands that return a single line reply return JavaScript Strings, integer replies return JavaScript Numbers, "bulk" replies return node Buffers, and "multi bulk" replies return a JavaScript Array of node Buffers. `HGETALL` returns an Object with Buffers keyed by the hash keys.
+Commands that return a integer return JavaScript Numbers, arrays return JavaScript Array. `HGETALL` returns an Object keyed by the hash keys.
+All strings will either be returned as string or as buffer depending on your setting.
+Please be aware that sending null, undefined and Boolean values will result in the value coerced to a string!

 # API